-I started the doll project, BackTalkCafe.com, little more than a year and a half or so ago with a simple idea:
+I started the doll project, BackTalkCafe.com, late 2016 with a simple idea:

 Create a story series using dolls as the character actors.
 Simple, no cost, no pressure.

 Yet, it unfolded in ways I could never have expected.

 Mid-2016, reeling from the brutal end of a multi-year series of overwhelming losses and idealistic-shattering experiences in many aspects of my life to the point of … well, I was at the bottom, and feeling very much alone.
 Looking back, I see that I was not alone, rather I had become so overwhelmed with fear and defeat that I couldn’t be around people without having mental shutdowns: I would freeze, go blank, couldn’t breathe.
 If I did or didn’t say the right or wrong thing, pain and more confusion would follow.
 I was confused about everything, all the time, nothing made sense, and it was unbearable.
 Everything I thought I believed in and fought for had been shattered into millions of pieces; I felt I didn’t have enough concentrated gravity to hold myself, much less a coherent thought together.